metatypedev/ghjk/README.md

 $ ghjk --help
 ```

-There's also a nix devshell availaible with the build depenedencies configured.
+There's also a nix devshell available with the build depenedencies configured.

 ```bash
 $ nix develop .#fish